Gabriela Fernández

 How to carry tasks from one list to the other

 I personally don't like referencing like this because it can get confusing and I like reading exactly what I have to do, so I don't forget.
-I simply write down the task in words since it's not too much work to do.
+I simply write down the words.
 It all depends on your personal taste.

 As I mentioned above, this is a modified version of the Strikethrough system.
 You can add or remove things from it.
 The important thing is to have a system you're comfortable with and can easily understand.
 I personally like using this method because it's flexible and you can adapt it to what really works for you.